throughput-ec/ec-workshops/slides/chapter6_02_launching_a_docker.md

 Where did `rocker/geospatial` came from?
 - If you try to run a Docker container which you have not installed locally, Docker will automatically search for the container on Docker Hub (an online repository for docker images).
 - If it exists, it will download it.
+- In our case, this is the <a href="https://hub.docker.com/r/rocker/geospatial" target="_blank"> Docker repository </a>
+- You can notice that it contains some instructions and all the dependencies that are included in this image.

 ---